 Without the PMDB, Rousseff’s Workers’ Party would struggle to find a majority in Congress.
 It currently rules in coalition with an array of left-wing parties.

 Although it lacks a coherent ideology and exists rather to serve the interests of regional bosses and constituencies, the PMDB is the perennial kingmaker in Brazilian politics.
-Rather than seek the presidency itself, it has backed Social Democrat leaders before switching its support to the Workers’ Party in 2002.
+Rather than seek the presidency itself, it has backed Social Democratic Party leaders before switching its support to the Workers’ Party in 2002.
 In return, it has won control of both houses of Congress and the vice presidency.

 In recent months, Vice President Michel Temer has led efforts to push austerity legislation through Congress to reduce a 6.7 percent deficit that has put Brazil’s investment grade credit rating at risk.